- Open for recreation: Year-round

-Lemon Creek, located within Richmond County, Staten Island, encompasses 41.8 acres of wonderfully diverse tidal wetlands that invite all visitors to come and experience the many wonders avaiable within such incredible terrain.
+Lemon Creek, located within Richmond County, Staten Island, encompasses 41.8 acres of diverse tidal wetlands.
 Connected to Raritan Bay on the South Shore via a municipal park, there are many opportunities for the recreational enthusiast to enjoy family-based activities such as bird watching, nature viewing, canoeing during high tide, and photography.
 Hiking may also be enjoyed on designated trails from the entrance located on Oswald Place.